Mississippi County, Missouri: History

 During the late 19th and early 20th centuries, violence increased against black Americans as the state disfranchised minority voters and enforce the Jim Crow segregation laws.
-Four African Americans were lynched in Mississippi county, the second-highest number in the state and tied with Callaway County.
+Four African Americans were lynched in Mississippi County, the second-highest number in the state and tied with Callaway County.
 Three of these murders took place in the county seat of Charleston.
 The fourth man was killed in Belmont, Missouri in 1905.
 Sam Fields and Robert Coleman were lynched in Charleston on July 3, 1910, allegedly for committing murder and robbery.
 The joint lynching was witnessed by a crowd of about 1,000.
 Roosevelt Grigsby was lynched in Charleston in December 1924 by a mob of 200, who accused him of attempting to rape a woman.

 At the turn of the 20th century, the virgin forests attracted timber barons.
 Following the clearing of the timber, the state assisted in the construction of levees, forming drainage districts to redevelop the land.
 As hundreds of miles of levees and dikes were constructed within the Little River Drainage District, thousands of acres of land were drained and "reclaimed" for agricultural use.
 The reclaimed land, highly fertile due to centuries of flooding from the Mississippi River, was cultivated for cotton, corn, and wheat.
 Since the late 20th century, soybeans and rice have been important commodity crops and are grown on an industrial scale.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 429 sqmi, of which 412 sqmi is land and 17 sqmi (4.0%) is water.
+It is the easternmost county in the state, as well as the easternmost county in the United States located west of the Mississippi River.